mhinds7/TheBetterPath/README.md

 data/*ref       Reference Comparison files for regression test
 ```
 ## Todo
-We should do the path minimization as part of the return
-from each step.
-Upon success the steps should return surrounding
-tile of minimum depth to the caller which in turn does the
-same.
-This should be somewhat more efficient than minimizing
-by post processing the path.

 Another trick we should try to compute a more optimal search
 strategy for the static Surrounding Offset Vector (SOV).